alexle/alexle.github.com/posts/send-sms-python.markdown

 How To Send A SMS Message With Python (easy way) 05-05-2011

 [Python][2] is a high-level programming language.
 It's easy to read, has great libraries, and is well documented.
-On top of that, it's extremely versatile and powerful.
-Python is my favorite language to work with and I've yet to come across a problem that it could not solve.
+On top of it, it's extremely versatile and powerful.
+Python is my favorite language to work with and I've yet to come across a problem it could not solve.

 Can it send text messages?
 You betcha!
 Here are the steps to send one easily: